awslabs/aws-fluent-plugin-kinesis/README.md

 ### include_tag_key
 Defalut `false`.
 If you want to include `tag` field in your record, set `true`.

+### data_key
+If your record contains a field whose string should be sent to Amazon Kinesis directly (without formatter), use this parameter to specify the field.
+In that case, other fileds than **data_key** are thrown away and never sent to Amazon Kinesis.
+Default `nil`, which means whole record will be formatted and sent.

+### log_truncate_max_size
+Integer, default 0.
+When emitting the log entry, the message will be truncated by this size to avoid infinite loop when the log is also sent to Kinesis.
+The value 0 (default) means no truncation.

 ## Configuration: kinesis_streams
 Here are `kinesis_streams` specific configurations.